To screen for and diagnose a gonorrhea infection

 What does the test result mean?

-A positive test indicates an active gonorrhea infection that requires treatment with a course of antibiotics.
+A positive test indicates you have an active gonorrhea infection that requires treatment with antibiotics.

 A negative test means only that there is no evidence of infection at the time of the test.
-It is important for those who are at increased risk of infection to have screening tests performed on a annual basis to check for possible infection.
+If you are at an increased risk of infection, it is important that you have screening tests performed on a yearly basis to check for possible infection.

-If you are infected, your sexual partner(s) should also be tested and treated as well.
+If you are infected, your sexual partner(s) should be tested and treated as well.

 How long does it take to get results?

-It depends on where the lab testing is done and the method used to diagnose the infection.
-Nucleic acid amplification (NAAT) methods can give results in one to a few days.
+It depends on the lab performing the test and the method used to diagnose your infection.
+Nucleic acid amplification (NAAT) methods can give results in one day to a few days.
 Cultures take longer and results are typically reported in three to five days.
-For male patients, gram stains can be done rapidly during a clinic or office visit, but results are not as reliable as NAAT.
+For males, gram stains can be done rapidly during your clinic or office visit, but results are not as reliable as NAAT.

 Where can I get tested?